-Version 11 of the Unicon language includes 3D graphics facilities.
+Version 11 of the Unicon language introduced 3D graphics facilities, which have since been improved.
 This document describes the design of the Unicon 3D graphics facilities, and provides several examples detailing their use.

 University of Idaho Moscow, ID 83844

 This work was sponsored by the National Library of Medicine, the Alliance for Minority Participation, and by NSF grants EIA-0220590 and EIA-9810732.